🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Base: Wrap a foam form in white yarn, then glue on pom-poms in multiple sizes.

-• Accent: Tuck in tiny bottlebrush trees or miniature skiers if you’re playful.
+• Accent: Tuck in tiny bottlebrush trees for a little snowy scene.

 • Finish: A slim black grosgrain ribbon to cut the sweetness.

-Durability note: Best under a covered porch.
+Durability note: This one is best under a covered porch.
 Moisture and yarn are not besties.

 11. Eucalyptus Spa Day Wreath

-Medium shot of an airy eucalyptus wreath mixing seeded eucalyptus, silver dollar eucalyptus, and sprigs of juniper for varied texture; stems arc naturally with open negative space; accented minimally with a linen ribbon tail and a single small brass bell; serene, spa-like mood; soft, cool natural light; straight-on composition on a light, neutral door
+Medium shot of an airy eucalyptus wreath mixing seeded eucalyptus, silver dollar eucalyptus and juniper with open negative space, a linen ribbon tail and a single small brass bell, serene spa-like mood in soft cool light

-This one smells like you’ve got your life together.
-Fresh eucalyptus mixed with juniper or olive looks serene and upscale—like a boutique hotel door situation.
-Bonus: it dries beautifully.
+This one looks like you have your whole life together.
+Fresh eucalyptus mixed with juniper or olive feels serene and upscale, like a boutique hotel door situation.
+Bonus, it dries beautifully, so it carries you through the calm soft neutral season with almost no effort.

 How to Style It